LightDestory/qBittorrent-Search-Plugins/README.md

       To use properly AcademicTorrents' plugins, please register an account on their website and paste your UID and API_KEY inside the python file, you can find on the head two empty strings to fill by yourself.
+- **Snowfl** is a torrent aggregator, there is not a fixed way to fetch the torrent.
+I tried to fix the in-app torrent fetch implementing a generic magnet link fetch, but it doesn't work every time.

 ## Contributions and Testing